sam-drew/random-episodes/README.md

 [Try it out here.](http://randomeps.ninesixtwo.xyz)

-This does in no way give you access without permission to content granted by licence by Netflix.
+This does in no way give you access without permission to content available on Netflix.
 This will not work without an existing Netflix account.